sourcecrypto/sourcecrypto.github.io/README.md

 5. While the database is being prepared, developers are working on the web-application and a discord bot but there isn't much for them to work on without a sufficiently populated database.

 The work was ordered in those steps both to get the easiest most time consuming tasks out of the way first, and to give librarians more time to come up with a proceedure and organizaed thought around how they should be tagged.
 If you want to help by automating any part of that process would, it would be appreciated.

-* BTC 1GvkjHtiy9LUjVkStnEAXxjhcoS56aCokY

-**Thanks for all the help!!!**

-I will happily compensate anyone who makes significant contributions. —@infominer

 ### Brought to you by: [The Crypto Library—Super Source](https://github.com/infominer33/Crypto-library)